sndrsmnk/ng-rddmarc/README.md

 # Copyrights
 &copy; 2016, GPLv2, Sander Smeenk <github@freshdot.net><br/>
-Some parts of this script are literal copies of, or are based on, work by Taughannock Networks, licensed as follows:
+Some parts of this script are literal copies of, or are roughly based on, work by Taughannock Networks, licensed as follows:

 > Copyright 2012-2013, Taughannock Networks.
 All rights reserved.
 >